Undergraduate and Postgraduate: What is the Difference?

 In the UK, there are some professions that require a Postgraduate Diploma.
 The most common example of this is a PGCE in Education, which students study to qualify as a teacher.

-These are taught courses that don't involve writing a dissertation or a thesis.
-Postgraduate Diplomas can be a great option for those who don't know if they want or need to do a full Master's course.
+Postgraduate Diplomas are taught courses that don't involve writing a dissertation or a thesis and can be a great option for those who don't know if they want or need to do a full Master's course.

 Freedom and independent study